noah978/Delta-Docs/Skins.md

 },
 ```

-The inputs array will contain the button identifier(s) that you are currently mapping.
+The inputs will contain the button identifier(s) that you are currently mapping.

 Just so you know what each button does, they're each listed below.
 The more complicated buttons requiring explanation are listed first, then the full list is included in the button charts afterwards.